jessuni/shikwasa/README.md

 ## Roadmap

+- [ ] rewrittern with Typescript – currently working on this one

 Under v2.0.0:
-- [x] supporting audio id3 metadata --currently working on this one
+- [x] supporting audio id3 metadata
 - [x] cleaner & sleeker interface
 - [x] dark mode
 - [x] a complete rewrite
 - [x] keyboard support

-Others:
-- [ ] rewrittern with Typescript
-- [ ] podcast playlist

 ## What about the weird name of this project?